-- You can control the account, even after the child is of legal age. - You can make tax-free rollovers to a 529 plan for another qualifying family member. - Starting in 2024, unused 529 plan funds can be rolled into a Roth IRA for the beneficiary, subject to various limits.
+- You can control the account, even after the beneficiary is of legal age. - You can make tax-free rollovers to a 529 plan for another qualifying family member. - Starting in 2024, unused 529 plan funds can be rolled into a Roth IRA, subject to various rules and limits.
+(See "What's New!")

-The biggest downside of 529 plans may be that your investment options and when you can change them - are limited.
+The biggest downside of 529 plans may be that your investment options - and when you can change them - are limited.